superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         return embdedded_queries
 ```

-In cases where the query is too large, the query is divided into multiple smaller query chunks.
-We can allay concerns about losing context or meaning, since we can query Qdrant with each chunk and merge the results.
+In cases where the query is too large, we divide it into multiple smaller query chunks.
+We can query Qdrant with each chunk and merge the results.
 Moreover, chunking can even enhance our search, by broadening it to include posts in more areas of the embedded posts vector space.
 In essence, it permits more comprehensive coverage of the vector space, potentially leading to more relevant and diverse results.

 ### 5.2.
 Plain retrieval